ArjunAranetaCodes/MyVibedRepo/pomodoro1/README.md

 #### Using Pomodoro Mode
 1. Open `index.html` in a modern web browser
-2. Click the menu button (☰) in the top-left corner
+2. Click the settings button (⚙️) in the control row below the timer
-3. Hover over "Pomodoro" (🍅) to reveal settings
+3. Navigate to the **Pomodoro** section in the settings popup
 4. Enter desired Focus and Break times (in minutes)
 5. (Optional) Select background type:
    - **Liquid Glass**: Animated gradient background (default)